15 Significant Challenges of Entrepreneurship + the Fixes

 1. Finding customers

 The fix?
 Continuously expand your network.
-The new people you meet could become customers.
+The new people you meet could become part of your customer base.
 Or, they may be able to refer others to you.

-You’ll also want to have a website where customers can find you and market yourself on social media so prospects can easily find you online.
+You'll also want to have a website where customers can find you and join your email list.
+Also, market yourself on social media so prospects can easily find you online.

 2. Lacking sales skills

 The fix?
-Good news — you can learn how to sell.
+The good news is you can learn how to sell.
 Once you understand the psychology involved and practice overcoming some common objections, you’ll close a lot more deals.

 Remember: selling doesn’t have to feel sleazy.
 If your product or service can truly help a customer, you should sell it to them!